 You can buy more shares at a later date until you own 100% of your property if you wish to.
 This is called staircasing.
 The cost of the additional shares is based on the market value of the property at the time you buy the shares.
 If you increase your share in your property, your rent is recalculated and reduced proportionately.
 Normally, you will be able to staircase as and when you can afford to.

-The first step to buying more shares is to get a valuation of the property carried out by a Chartered Surveyor (the costs of this survey are met by the homeowner).
-For Bracknell residents, we can organise a valuation on your behalf at your cost.
+The first step to buying more shares is to request that silva homes obtain a valuation of the property which will be carried out by a Chartered Surveyor (the costs of this survey are met by the homeowner).
 If you are happy with the valuation, write to us to confirm you want to proceed and the percentage you wish to buy.

 There are some restrictions related to staircasing: